PTSS pilot for passengers

 Your responsibilities

-- be responsible for keeping your PTSS pilot card safe and will not leave it with a taxi driver or other person; and
+- be responsible for keeping your PTSS card safe and will not leave it with a taxi driver or other person; and

 How to provide feedback